Artemi Panarin: Chicago Blackhawks (2015–2017)

-Columbus Blue Jackets
+Columbus Blue Jackets (2017–2019)

-On 23 June 2017, Panarin was traded to the Columbus Blue Jackets (along with Tyler Motte and a sixth-round pick in the 2017 NHL Entry Draft) in exchange for Brandon Saad, Anton Forsberg, and a fifth-round pick in the 2018 NHL Entry Draft.
+On 23 June 2017, Panarin was traded to the Columbus Blue Jackets (along with Tyler Motte and a sixth-round pick in the 2017 NHL entry draft) in exchange for Brandon Saad, Anton Forsberg, and a fifth-round pick in the 2018 NHL entry draft.
+On 8 December, Panarin had a record-tying achievement of picking up five primary assists in one game on goals by Pierre-Luc Dubois, Scott Harrington, Lukáš Sedlák, Zack Werenski and Alexander Wennberg to help Columbus defeat the New Jersey Devils 5–3.
+On 20 March 2018, Panarin scored his second career hat-trick (and added an assist on a goal by Markus Nutivaara) to clinch a 5–3 Columbus win over the New York Rangers.
+On 3 April, Panarin surpassed the Blue Jackets' franchise points record after scoring 80 points in 80 games, finishing the season with 82 points (27 goals, 55 assists) in 81 games.
+Panarin would also record two goals and five assists for seven points in all six games in the 2018 playoffs during the Blue Jackets first round loss to the eventual Stanley Cup champion Washington Capitals.

-Panarin had a record-tying achievement of picking up five primary assists in one game on 8 December 2017 to help Columbus defeat the New Jersey Devils 5–3.
-On 20 March 2018, Panarin scored his second career hat-trick (and added an assist) to clinch a 5–3 Columbus win over the New York Rangers.
-On 3 April, Panarin surpassed the Blue Jackets' franchise points record after scoring 80 points in 80 games, finishing the season with 82.
-The following season, Panarin would break his own record, setting a new Blue Jackets-franchise point-scoring record with 87 points.
+The following season, Panarin would break his own record, setting a new Blue Jackets-franchise point-scoring record with 87 points (28 goals, 59 assists) in 79 games to help the Blue Jackets clinch the eighth and final seed in the Eastern Conference for the playoffs.
+In the first round of the 2019 playoffs, Panarin and the Blue Jackets would stunningly sweep the Presidents' Trophy-winning Tampa Bay Lightning in four games marking the first playoff series win in Blue Jackets history and for Panarin's career.
+After sweeping the Lightning in the opening round, Panarin and the Blue Jackets would fall to the Boston Bruins in six games in the second round and Panarin would finish the playoffs with five goals and six assists for 11 points in all 10 games played.